 The target date to achieve the TMDLs is 15 years from the date of TMDL approval by the Office of Administrative Law.
-Livestock owners/operators not in compliance with the Domestic Animal Waste Discharge Prohibition, as described in their Plan.
+Livestock owners/operators not in compliance with the Domestic Animal Waste Discharge Prohibition must demonstrate progress towards compliance with the Domestic Animal Waste Discharge Prohibition, as described in their Plan.
 Interim targets are a tool to gauge progress during the implementation phase.
 Livestock owner/operators may develop and propose interim targets as part of their Plan as demonstration of progress.
-If livestock owners/operators choose not to develop and propose interim targets, the following interim targets are expected as demonstration of progress towards compliance with the Domestic Animal Waste Discharge Prohibition.
+If livestock owners/operators choose not to develop and propose interim targets, the following interim targets are expected as demonstration of progress towards compliance with the Domestic Animal Waste Discharge Prohibition:

-- 20% progress towards achieving load allocations at the end of the fifth year following TMDL approval by OAL. - 50% progress towards achieving load allocations at the end of the 10th year following TMDL approval by OAL. - 100% progress towards achieving load allocations at the end of the 15th year following TMDL approval by OAL.
+- 20% progress towards achieving load allocations at the end of the fifth year following TMDL approval by OAI - 50% progress towards achieving load allocations at the end of the 10th year following TMDL approval by OAL. - 100% progress towards achieving load allocations at the end of the 15th year following TMDL approval by OAL.